-In 2015, in nominal terms, the Turkish Lira depreciated against the U.S. Dollar by 25.4%; however, on a real basis, based upon the CPI-based real effective exchange rate, there was only a 6.9% real depreciation compared to year-end 2014.
+In 2015, in nominal terms, the Turkish Lira depreciated against the U.S. Dollar by 25.4%; however, on a real basis, based upon the CPI-based real effective exchange rate, there was only a 7.1% real depreciation compared to year-end 2014.
 In particular, the value of the Turkish Lira depreciated against major currencies in 2015 largely due to the increased risk perception in global markets regarding the market's expectation of U.S. Federal Reserve's increase of the U.S. federal funds rate and the uncertainty resulting from the general elections in Turkey and other political events described under "Risk Factors - Political, Economic and Legal Risks relating to Turkey - Political Developments."
 Against these developments, the Central Bank prepared a roadmap to react to a possible rate hike by the U.S. Federal Reserve.
 In December 2015, the U.S. Federal Reserve raised the U.S. federal funds rate by 0.25%.
 Instead of responding to the U.S. Federal Reserve's actions by changing the interest rates and implementing the roadmap, the Central Bank tightened further the liquidity of the Turkish Lira.
-While the impact of any future rate increase is uncertain, this initial step by the U.S. Federal Reserve towards normalization reduced some volatility, permitting the Turkish Lira and certain other emerging market currencies to appreciate.
+This initial step by the U.S. Federal Reserve towards normalization reduced some volatility, permitting the Turkish Lira and certain other emerging market currencies to appreciate.